 Carefully selected, Azalea House is based in a quiet location in Bedford close to local amenities and services.
-The well equipped home is a four-bed provision that offers 24-hour waking onsite support and guidance for parents in need of support by fully qualified and experienced support staff.
+The well equipped home is a four-bed provision that offers CCTV throughout and 24-hour waking onsite support and guidance for parents in need of support by fully qualified and experienced support staff.

 Furnished to an extremely high standard Azalea House provides a holistic and nurturing supportive environment.